MirkMart/Lab_CompGeno/2023/7_OG.Inference_Phylogenomic/README.md

 - ```Orthogroup_Sequences```
 - ```Single_Copy_Orthologue_Sequences```

-We are going to use this latest file for a simple phylogenetic inference
+We are going to use this latest file for a simple phylogenetic inference.

+First of all you need to modify the header of OG keeping only the species name.
+This step is necessary if you want to concatenate all genes in a single super-matrix.